-Once you get your branch created and named, working in a branch should feel pretty normal: You open your design files from Abstract by clicking `Edit` in your branch, then Sketch or Adobe XD will open.
+Once you get your branch created and named, working in a branch should feel pretty normal.
+Open your design files from Abstract by clicking Edit in your branch and Sketch or Adobe XD opens.
 You design like you always do (though you may notice the Abstract plugin as you work).

 While you’re working you may come up with a new idea you want to pursue or come across something you need to fix.
 Follow our recommendations below on how to use branches to organize your work.

 Explore a new idea using branches

 If you know from the get-go that you have some exploratory design work you’d like to do, here are our recommendations for setting yourself up early for success:

 - Create a branch off the main branch for your exploratory work.

 - Use an emoji or the word “explore” in your branch name to indicate to your team that its purpose is exploration.

 - Create a new file for explorations.
 Alternatively, create an exploration page in an existing file if the idea is related to updating or splitting off of a feature that’s already in your product.